 Medieval Hawking Bag

-The medieval hawking bag is often seen pictured in hunting scenes of the 12th through 15th centuries.
+Historical Accuracy: Directly from the Luttrell Psalter (British Library, Additional Manuscript 42130), the medieval hawking bag is often seen pictured in hunting scenes of the 12th through 15th centuries.
 The hawking bag is also referred to as a gilperie or satchel.
-The huntsman's bag has a 5 inch metal ring sewn into the mouth to accommodate small game the baglets used for tasty bits for the bird of prey and other sundry items.
-This historical hunting bag or pouch is often shown in medieval hunting scenes worn by huntsman of the middle ages with tassels or other adornments from the bottom corners.
+The huntsman's bag has a 5-inch metal ring sewn into the mouth to accommodate small game the baglets used for tasty bits for the bird of prey and other sundry items.
+This historical hunting bag or pouch is often shown in medieval hunting scenes worn by Huntsman of the middle ages with tassels or other adornments from the bottom corners.
 It became very fashionable to wear the pouch when not hunting.

 The buckle is from Museum of London's Dress Accessories - Medieval Finds From Excavations in London is classified as a double oval and is cast of brass.
 The three pouchlets on the front are shown in numerous illuminations.
 The period closure is easy to use and very secure.